ibm-cloud-docs/image-templates/import-image.md

 the Image Templates page.
 After the import completes, the image can be used to order a new device or to start an existing device.
 Additionally, the image template can be deleted at any time.
 Image import times vary based on file size, but generally take several minutes to an hour.

 After an image is imported into the image template repository, you can delete it from {{site.data.keyword.cos_full_notm}}.
-You can continue   accessing the image template from the **Image Templates** page and using it to provision virtual server instances.
+You can continue accessing the image template from your **Image Templates** page and using it to provision virtual server instances.